How do I run a Capital Campaign?

 The final stage of a capital campaign is thanking the donor and executing your plan.
 Thanking the donor can be accomplished in stages.
 First, thank your donor immediately after you receive the gift.
 Second, share the progress of the project with your donor to give them the satisfaction of seeing their donation in action.
 Third, when the project is complete (or the program is active) thank them again and tell them that you’ve accomplished what you’ve set out to do.
 Donors get a tremendous amount of satisfaction from seeing their gift being used to create something amazing.
 Work carefully to stir their satisfaction.

-The end result of a successful capital campaign should be an organization with dramatically enhanced capacity to serve.
+Your capital campaign should result in an organization with dramatically enhanced capacity to serve.
 When the process is well designed and executed, it can help bring your donors even closer to your organization.
 A good capital campaign should help your organization to serve more effectively and raise money more easily.